José Mujica: Guerrilla

+Early career and 2009 presidential campaign

 In the 1994 general elections, Mujica was elected deputy and in the elections of 1999 he was elected senator.
 Due in part to Mujica's charisma, the MPP continued to grow in popularity and votes, and by 2004, it had become the largest faction within the Broad Front.
 In the elections of that year, Mujica was re-elected to the Senate, and the MPP obtained over 300,000 votes, thus consolidating its position as the top political force within the coalition and a major force behind the victory of presidential candidate Tabaré Vázquez.
-Mujica was then elected in 2009 as president in the following elections.

-Minister of Agriculture

-On 1 March 2005, President Tabaré Vázquez designated Mujica as the Minister of Livestock, Agriculture and Fisheries (Mujica's own professional background was in the agricultural sector).
+On 1 March 2005, Vázquez designated Mujica as the Minister of Livestock, Agriculture and Fisheries (Mujica's own professional background was in the agricultural sector).
 Upon becoming minister, Mujica resigned his position as senator.
 He held this position until a cabinet change in 2008, when he resigned and was replaced by Ernesto Agazzi.
 Mujica then returned to his seat in the Senate.